PranavKambhampati/Tri3Drone/README.md

 [p1-Drone Project Board](https://github.com/aryan114/Tri3Drone/projects/1)

-Mini Review #1 Submission:
+End Sprint #1 Submission:
 * On Project Board, we have smart goals listed for each ticket as check-offs.
 Descriptions for each ticket is provided below.
 * Commits for each person on their mini-lab can be seen in the branches section.
-Each scrum-member has their own branch.
+Each scrum-member has their own branch, but these labs have now been deployed.
+* All supplemental links are at the top of the README, including deployed project, and Project Idea with work-assignments for team members.
+* Thymeleaf fragments for project can be see in Tri3Drone/src/main/resources/templates/fragments.
+* Mini-Labs for each scrum member are located on home-page of website.

 ### Tickets